 The most significant incentive to install solar panels for homes and businesses in Montana is the federal solar tax credit.
-At the end of 2020, the amount of the credit will decrease from 26% to 22% of the cost of the solar installation.
+The tax credit is currently equal to 30% of the costs of installing a solar panel system.
+That comes out to thousands of dollars in potential savings!

 When Montana homeowners install a renewable energy system on their property, such as a photovoltaic system, they are eligible for a state tax credit that is equal to 100% of the system costs, up to $500.
 In a home with two taxpayers, they can file jointly for a tax credit of $1,000.

 The tax credit is applied to state income taxes.